-With seemingly hundreds of different kinds of hiking pants available on the market today, and many different kinds of hiking trips that you might take, it can be hard to know which one is the best for you.
-Is the pair that you take for a day hike in hot weather the same one you want on the PCT?
+With seemingly hundreds of different kinds of hiking pants available on the market today, and many kinds of hiking trips that you might take, it can be hard to know which one is the best for you.
+Is the pair that you wear on a day hike in hot weather the same one you want on the PCT?
 And are convertible three-in-one models better than plain old pants?
-We'll try to answer these questions and more in this article by putting our many years of experience to the page.
+We'll answer these questions and more in this article by putting our many years of experience to the page.
 To see how the different models that we tested fared in our side-by-side testing process check out our full review.
 We also have a huge variety of Women's Apparel Reviews that will help get you kitted out from head to toe.
-And if you are just getting in to hiking and backpacking for the first time, a look at our Women's Hiking Boots Review, Women's Hiking Shoes Review, Daypack Review and Women's Backpacking Backpack Review are a great place to start.

 Types of Hiking Pants

 There are three main styles of pants for hiking: ones that function only as long pants, ones that can also roll up to a crop or capri length, and ones that have removable legs and convert into shorts.
 Of course, there are many other options out there that you can hike in, such as leggings, capris, shorts, skorts, etc., but for the sake of this review, we will focus on these three technical designs and their best uses.

 Standard Pants (no convertible options)